sapcxtools/environment/README.md

 In order to use of the CXDEV environment, please make sure that you have downloaded the installation artefacts from SAP that are references within your `manifest.json` file.

+Hint:
+If you are running the CXDEV environment on a CI/CD pipeline, you can set the environment variable `CXDEVCIMODE=y` to your `.bashrc` or `.zshrc` file to remove the ANSI color markers from the logging messages.
+This helps to keep the CI/CD logs clean.
+The variable needs to be set before sourcing the `cxdev.sh`.

 We encourage you to configure the CXDEVSYNCDIR environment variable to point to a shared directory, eg. a company wide shared GDrive or OneDrive folder or